 Maybe you miss the quiet days before children or the frivolity of student life or the flow-like pleasure of contributing to an organization without the heavy responsibilities of being a manager.
 Your sullen feelings, or longing for some previous way of being despite moving into a new and wider world, may feel mysterious and even incongruous to you.

 Endings need to be acknowledged.
 We need to give them attention, accept that they are taking place, and appreciate the experiences that led to them.
 They ask us to bring things to closure.
 Instead of seeing time as a straight line, if we see life as a series of cycles of growth, maturation, and death followed by rebirth, we better understand why endings are necessary for new beginnings.

 Navigating the Zombie Zone

 A common feeling here is anxiety that takes the form of a desire for answers and a rush to a settled future.
 A student of mine who had worked for the same organization for decades found herself unemployed.
-As we sat together at lunch with two half-eaten cobb salads separating us, she implored “How can I get through this as fast as possible?”
+As we sat together at lunch with two half-eaten Cobb salads separating us, she ask plaintively, “How can I get through this as fast as possible?”